 Many tax services and software give you the option to download a PDF of your returns so you can store them digitally.
 As I’ve said above, always take advantage of going digital.

-While this list is certainly not exhaustive, it should give you a solid framework for what you should start filing and what you should chuck.
+While this list is certainly not exhaustive, it should give you a solid framework for what you should start filing and what you shouldn't.
 If you’re looking for a comprehensive list, you can start at the source itself—with the IRS.
-Here’s a good document on their website which details recordkeeping for businesses.
+Here’s a useful document on their website that details recordkeeping for businesses.

 I’d also like to note that it never, ever hurts to hire an accountant.
 Their job is to know the updated tax codes, and they can ensure that your business stays compliant.
 Yes, TurboTax Business is an awesome tool, but it never hurts to have a professional look at your filing before you submit.